 I’ve had this view validate by several other experienced folks quite often lately which is why this topic has bubbled up to be a blog post.
 I’m not talking about the odd jobs you may do in high school or college, but rather those entry level and beyond jobs that make up a career.

-Had I known that I wasn’t really expected to know how to do my job completely for such a long or longer period of time, I believe it would have changed how I approached my work.
+Had I known that I wasn’t really expected to know how to do my job completely for such a long (or perhaps longer) period of time, I believe it would have changed how I approached my work.

 I would have asked more questions early on, maybe not tried as hard to prove I was truly competent to my boss and co-workers, maybe also developed a relationship with a mentor knowing the feedback would help me more.
 My hindsight view asks, “What work did I perhaps rush to show my ability to do it, when instead I should have gone deeper in my thinking and analysis of the task, learning more along the way?”